skratchdot/skratchdot.com/_posts/2013-04-13-npm-dview-a-command-line-tool.md

 I've been working on a few node apps lately, and have sometimes been specifying specific version numbers in my [package.json](https://npmjs.org/doc/json.html#dependencies) files rather than using [Tilde-Version-Ranges](https://npmjs.org/doc/json.html#Tilde-Version-Ranges) or [X-Version-Ranges](https://npmjs.org/doc/json.html#X-Version-Ranges).
-If specifying specific version numbers, running `npm update` will not update those packages.
+When specifying specific version numbers, running `npm update` will not update those packages.

 There's not an easy way to compare the versions you specified in your package.json file